pinkkila/stories/guide/cicd-guide.md

 #### Subnet naming

-- In this guide, subnets are named with the 'stories' prefix, since the application is called *stories*.
+- In this document, subnets are named with the 'stories' prefix, since the example application is called *stories*.
 You can replace this prefix with your own application name to keep your resources organized.
 - Include the AWS region and Availability Zone in the name to make it easier to identify where each subnet is located.

 - Example naming convention: